ibm-cloud-architecture/gse-devops/faq/README.md

 # FAQ

+## Troubleshooting tips for Kabanero pipelines
+- Issue: Kabanero Pipeline failing at build with the following message `error building at STEP "RUN yum upgrade --disableplugin=subscription-manager -y  && yum clean --disableplugin=subscription-manager packages  && echo 'Finished installing dependencies'": exit status 1`.
+- Cause: This is due to a change in the appsody-buildah:latest (or appsody-buildah:0.5.0) image and tracked via the following git issues: https://github.com/kabanero-io/kabanero-pipelines/issues/126 and https://github.com/appsody/appsody-buildah/issues/10.
+- Workaround: Update the Tekton tasks for your stack to reference `appsody-buildah:0.2.1` instead of using the `latest` tag.
+    - Pipe out the yaml for the current Task you are working with using the command `oc get task <task name> -o yaml -n <namespace>` and save it to a yaml file.
+    - Create the custom task resource with the command `oc apply -f <task yaml> -n <namespace>`.
+    - Pipe out the yaml for the current Pipeline referencing the Task being updated with the command `oc get pipeline <pipeline name> -o yaml -n <namespace>` and save it to a yaml file.
+    - Create the custom pipeline resource with the command `oc apply -f <pipeline yaml> -n <namespace>`.
+    - Execute your custom pipeline.

 ## Troubleshooting tips for Tekton Pipelines
 - **Tip 1: Install the required CLIs**
     - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI.
     - Install [tkn](https://github.com/tektoncd/cli) CLI.
     - Install [oc](https://docs.openshift.com/enterprise/3.2/cli_reference/get_started_cli.html) CLI if you are using an OpenShift cluster.

 - **Tip 2: Confirm the credentials / token to access the registry is valid**
     - Verify that you are able to pull images from your private registry to your local machine.